-- The student must have earned at least 60 semester hours of university credit and have fulfilled the internship prerequisites identified by the department awarding the credit.
+- The student must have an established USF G.P.A and have fulfilled the internship prerequisites identified by the department awarding the credit.

-- The student must have completed 18 semester hours within the major with a grade of C or above and have maintained a G.P.A. of 2.50 or above in the major.
+- The student must have completed 6 semester hours within the major

-- The student must have earned at least a 2.50 overall grade point average in course work at the University of St. Francis.
+- The student must have earned at least a 2.50 overall G.P.A. in course work at the University of St. Francis.

 INTERNSHIP LEARNING CONTRACT PROCEDURES

-- If a student needs assistance with internship leads or resume editing please have them visit the Career Success Center to make an appointment at 815.740.3440 by email: firstname.lastname@example.org or stop by N204.
+- If a student needs assistance with internship leads or resume editing please visit the Career Success Center to make an appointment at 815.740.4295 by email: email@example.com or stop by N204.

-- After the student has been accepted by an employer as an intern, the student requests the Internship Learning Contract from the Career Success Center, their Faculty Supervisor, or can download it on the portal at:
+- After the student has been accepted by an employer as an intern, the student requests the Internship Learning Contract from the Career Success Center, or can download it on the portal: